Binary Number: 1

 Sir Arthur John Gielgud, OM, CH (14 April 1904 – 21 May 2000), known as Sir John Gielgud, English theatre and film actor particularly known for his warm expressive voice.

-Alice MacGraw (1.1.2, Uranus cjn Asc, Saturn cjn Sun) born April 1, 1938 in Pound Ridge, Westchester County, New York, Academy Award-nominated, Golden Globe-winning American model and actress.
+Alice MacGraw (1.1.2, Uranus cjn Asc, Saturn cjn Sun) April 1, 1938 in Pound Ridge, Westchester County, New York, Academy Award-nominated, Golden Globe-winning American model and actress.

-Gary Oldman (1.1.4) born London, March 21, 1958, Emmy Award-nominated, BAFTA Award-winning English film actor, writer and director, revered for his versatility, mastery of accents and ability to fully immerse himself in the characters he portrays.
+Gary Oldman (1.1.4) London, March 21, 1958, Emmy Award-nominated, BAFTA Award-winning English film actor, writer and director, revered for his versatility, mastery of accents and ability to fully immerse himself in the characters he portrays.

 Paul Reiser (March 30, 1957) American stand-up comedian, actor, author and writer.